The Mengerian Stress Index: From Spec to Live Dashboard

 The third essay of this series proposed a quantifiable extension of Menger's saleability spectrum.
 The proposal was that every transformation between a directly-held physical asset and its derivative paper substitutes imposes a measurable saleability haircut, that the cumulative haircut is invisible in normal conditions but observable as spreads under stress, and that those spreads — tracked across five specific market proxies — together constitute a Mengerian dashboard that would lead conventional crisis indicators by several weeks.

-The goal is not academic.
-The goal is to put the framework's diagnostic apparatus into a form where it can actually be observed, contested, and improved by other practitioners.
 Menger gave us the concept.
 Fekete gave us the first instance for a single market.
 The work of generalization has been done abstractly across the rest of this series.
-This is the engineering pass.
+What follows is the public definition layer of the live framework.

 Premise: what the index measures, and what it does not